 The Events report provides a summary of Event behavior observed over a specified time period.
 For more details on how Localytics captures Events, see Events, Event Attributes & Lifetime Value.
 If you're uncertain about the data you're seeing, consider reviewing help articles published in our Answers portal.
 If you're exploring ways to drive value with Localytics, consider trying a Localytics Project.
 To rename, hide, or disable Events, consult our section of documentation on Events found in Settings & Billing.

 The Event groups functionality can be used to combine a set of Events to see aggregate analytics of behavioral data from those Events.
-To illustrate, please see this Help article explainng how to use this feature.
+To illustrate, please see this Help article explaining how to use this feature.

 - Know which behaviors are most popular in your app.
 Apply splits and filters to look for meaningful trends or outliers using any Event Attribute, Dimension or Custom Dimension.